 3. Find your way through the labyrinth.

-If you’re coming from the Hague or Schipol Airport in Amsterdam, look online in advance to buy a combined bus and entry ticket.
+If you’re coming from the Hague or Schipol Airport in Amsterdam, look online in advance to buy a combined bus and entry ticket (Keukenhof is a perfect day trip from Amsterdam).
 You’ll get a free map of the park from the ticket office.
 There’s free Wi-Fi all over the park, so you can share your photos as you explore.
 The walking lanes are 10 mi/15 km long, but you can’t ride a bike in the park.
 You can, however, rent a bike and explore the surrounding tulip fields outside the park.
 More information here.